 Art.
 6 Responsibilities and areas of competence of the Complaints Boards

-The mission of the Complaints Boards is to promote a good insurance, banking and securities market practice in the operation of the financial sector by issuing resolution recommendations in questions related to liability for damages or other disputes.
+The mission of the Complaints Boards is to promote good insurance, banking, securities market and crowdfunding practices in the operation of the financial sector by issuing resolution recommendations in questions related to liability for damages or other disputes.

 The Insurance Complaints Board issues recommendations to resolve disputes on the interpretation of the legislation and insurance terms, related to the insurance relationship and brought to the Complaints Board by the policyholder, insured, injured party, beneficiary of the insurance company in question.
 The Insurance Complaints Board does not examine issues related to the statutory accident insurance and patient insurance policies.
 The statutory motor liability insurance issues are examined by the Insurance Complaints Board only if the dispute is of private-law nature and outside the competence of the Traffic Accident Complaints Board or corresponding bodies.